ckakiti/Novelty_analysis_KA/Docs/Preprocessing.md

 ```

 ## Separating DLC- and MoSeq-specific files
-1. copy raw data to computer that can run DLC and MoSeq (this document assumes you're using "alex" and storing larges (.dat) files on DataDrive1)
+1. create blank folder on computer that can run DLC and MoSeq
-2.
+ - this document assumes you're using "alex" and copying data first to ```/media/alex/DataDrive1/MoSeqData/```
+2. copy raw data to folder